ukff/kyma-environment-broker/docs/03-03-runtime-operations.md

 ## Provide additional steps

-You can configure Runtime operations by providing additional steps.
+You can configure SAP BTP, Kyma runtime operations by providing additional steps.
 To add a new step, follow these tutorials:

 <div tabs name="runtime-provisioning-deprovisioning" group="runtime-provisioning-deprovisioning">
   <details>